electricmagnetic/keadatabase-back/README.md

 `./manage.py test`

 Data synchronisation: Bird, BandCombo, StudyArea
 ------------------------------------------------
 These steps assume you have `mdbtools` installed.
 1. Create a directory 'data/' and add the `kea_be.mdb` file (back-end to the Access kea database).
 2. From the current directory run: `./export_kea_be.sh`.
 This will export three CSV files into the `data/` directory.
 3. Run `./manage.py synchronise`

 Data synchronisation is non-destructive (it will not delete objects).
+On production data files will need to be added to S3 before import.

 Importing database dump
 -----------------------